 No liability is recorded for nonvesting accumulating rights to receive sick pay benefits.
-Vested accumulated rights to receive sick pay benefits have been reported in the general long-term debt account group.
+Vested accumulated rights to receive sick pay benefits have not been reported in the general long-term debt account group since the amount is not material to the financial statements.